IoT update management

 While developing an IoT product, the development team are mostly out of resources, working on the product software, trying to meet the project deadlines, and get ready to mass production.
 Building “another” whole new software for managing the IoT update process could take months of work that doesn’t part of the core bussnius of the ioT product itself.

-Instead of wasting valuable time on finding patches and building scripts for deploying updates, here at JFrog Connect (formerly Upswift), we provides and all-in-one platform that includes all the needed tools and features to deployed updates on IoT devices, manage software versions, manage the devices itself, and bunch of other great tools to maintain the fleet remotely to reach zero down-time, and high stability of your product.
+Instead of wasting valuable time on finding patches and building scripts for deploying updates, here at JFrog Connect, we provides and all-in-one platform that includes all the needed tools and features to deployed updates on IoT devices, manage software versions, manage the devices itself, and bunch of other great tools to maintain the fleet remotely to reach zero down-time, and high stability of your product.